GPUBuffer

 Unmaps the buffer.

-Unmaps the mapped range of the GPUBuffer and makes it’s contents available for use by the GPU again.
+Unmaps the mapped range of the GPUBuffer and makes its contents available for use by the GPU again.

 property usage